sCrypt-Inc/scryptTS-docs/docs/bitcoin-basics/bsv.md

 const pubKey = privKey.toPublicKey()
 ```

-Same as with private key you can serialize and deserialize public keys:
+Similar to a private key, you can serialize and deserialize public keys:

 ```ts
 const pubKey = bsv.PublicKey.fromHex('03a687b08533e37d5a6ff5c8b54a9869d4def9bdc2a4bf8c3a5b3b34d8934ccd17')
 console.log(pubKey.toHex())
 // 03a687b08533e37d5a6ff5c8b54a9869d4def9bdc2a4bf8c3a5b3b34d8934ccd17
 ```